 Are you suffering from chronic headaches, jaw pain, neck pain, or embarrassing clicking and popping sounds when you eat?
 If so, you may have TMD.
 Temporomandibular joint disorder (TMD) is an increasingly common and degenerative (but rarely properly diagnosed) affliction.
 TMD can cause chronic migraines and severe jaw pain, and it may even significantly reduce your overall quality of life.
 TMD requires treatment and won’t get better on its own.
 You don’t have to deal with the pain or discomfort of TMD any longer.

-- Advanced training at the prestigious Dawson Academy ( Can we add a link to Dawson here https://findadawsondentist.com/what-is-a-dawson-dentist-what-is-a-complete-care-dentist/)
+- Advanced training at the prestigious Dawson Academy ( What is Dawson dentist?)

 - Able to relieve persistent headaches & migraines